Twisted traces and quantization of moduli stacks of 3d $\mathcal{N}=4$ Chern-Simons-matter theories: Examples

 In this model, $M_{A,\eqref{eq:Abtrinion}}$ is a point, $M_{B,\eqref{eq:Abtrinion}}$ is one-quaternionic dimensional, and there is a flavor symmetry $\ct_B\cong \C^{\ast}$ acting on it with a single fixed point $\left( M_{B,\eqref{eq:Abtrinion}}^{\ct_B}\right)_{\mathrm{red}} = \{ 0\}$. \begin{thm} Conjecture \ref{myconj1} holds for \eqref{eq:Abtrinion}. \end{thm} \begin{proof} Let $m$ denote the mass of the hypermultiplet, equivalently the equivariant parameter for the action of $\ct_B$.
 The partition function is evaluated as:

-where \eqref{eq:ATT1} has been used after integrating over the $\sigma_v$ variables.
+where \eqref{eq:ATT1} and the conventions \eqref{eq:phaseZ} have been used after integrating over the $\sigma_v$ variables.
 The partition function consists of just one term, which equals a twisted trace on the Verma module for $M_B^{\ct_B}$, and with a coefficient given by the product of three pure $U(1)_{\kappa_v}$ Chern--Simons partition functions. \end{proof}

 The computation generalizes straightforwardly. \begin{thm} Conjecture \ref{myconj1} holds for the Chern--Simons-matter theory with gauge group $\prod_{v=1}^{\ell} U(1)_{\kappa_v}$, subject to

 and one hypermultiplet in the representation of highest weight $( 1,\dots ,1)$. \end{thm} \begin{proof} Also in this case, $M_A$ is a point, $M_B$ is one-quaternionic dimensional, and $\ct_B\cong \C^{\ast}$ with $\left( M_B^{\ct_B}\right)_{\mathrm{red}} = \{ 0\}$.
 Using \eqref{eq:ATTgen}, the partition function evaluates to